arnikasky/cheat_sheets/kubernetes.md

 3. kubectl get pods -o wide *# List all pods in the current namespace, with details*

-4.kubectl get deployment my-dep *# List a particular deployment*
+4. kubectl get deployment my-dep *# List a particular deployment*

 5. kubectl get pods *# List all pods in the namespace*